Review of the QCD sum rules for exotic states: type tetraquark states

-and $q=u$, $d$, we add the subscripts $L$ and $H$ to distinguish the lighter and heavier states in the same doublet due to the mixing effects, as direct calculations indicate that there exists such a tendency.
+and $q=u$, $d$, the subscripts $DD$, $DD^*$, $\cdots$ and $D_s^*D_s^*$ stand for the two color-neutral clusters, we add the subscripts $L$ and $H$ to distinguish the lighter and heavier states in the same doublet due to the mixing effects, as direct calculations indicate that there exists such a tendency.